Rohit-Dixit27/training/rails/projects/Book_Management/README.md

 -->By default, controllers in Rails automatically render views with names that correspond to valid routes.
 [Rails will automatically render app/views/books/index.html.erb when you navigate to /books ]

+Note :-
+[That we don't have explicit render at the end of the index action in accordance with "convention over configuration" principle.
+The rule is that if you do not explicitly render something at the end of a controller action, Rails will automatically look for the action_name.html.erb template in the controller's view path and render it.
+So in this case, Rails will render the app/views/books/index.html.erb file.]

 -->rails server